-#2: Give People a Way to Share a Laugh at You
+#2: Give People a Way to Share a Laugh with You

-If you’re going to create and host branded content, there’s one ingredient that unites nearly all of the top performers: humor.
+If you’re going to create and host branded content, there’s one ingredient that unites nearly all of the top performers: humour.

 This isn’t just because everyone likes to laugh.
 In his book Contagious: Why Things Catch On, Jonah Berger discusses the close connection between physiological arousal and sharing.
 Simply put, pumping hearts lead to busy fingers (digitally speaking).
 As surprising as it might sound, “Funny content is shared because amusement is a high-arousal emotion.”